 DCDC has scholarship funding available for pre-kindergarten children whose families meet certain income guidelines.
 The funding will help offset the cost for children from age three to five to attend DCDC’s preschool program either three or five days per week.

-The funding is available thanks to corporate support through the Pennsylvania Educational Improvement Tax Credit (EITC) program.
+The funding is available thanks to corporate support through the Pennsylvania Educational Improvement Tax Credit (EITC) program through PA’s Department of Community and Economic Development.
 In the past year DCDC’s scholarship fund has received support from PPL Corporation, Highmark, Keystone Insurers Group, Cole Hardware, First Keystone Bank and FNB Bank.